LGBTQIA+ Engagement and Capacity Building within Mallee Family Care

 Important Information for Participants

-You have been invited to participate in this research because you identify as a member of the LGBTQIA+ community and live in the Mallee or nearby border regions.
+If you are interested in this research project, you: identify as a member of the LGBTQIA+ community, and live in the Mallee or nearby border regions, we want to hear from you.
 Your experiences, insights, and perspectives are invaluable to helping us understand how MFC’s services are received by individuals in your community.
-We are specifically looking for participants who have firsthand experience with utilising services, as well as those who may face additional challenges related to disability, financial hardship, or cultural diversity.
 We aim to have a diverse representation of participants, including those who may face additional challenges, so that we can gather a broad range of experiences.

 What Participation Involves

-If you choose to participate in this research, you will have the choice to either take part in a one-onone session or focus group (also known as a ‘kitchen table’ session) or alternatively you can complete an online survey.
+If you choose to participate in this research, you will have the choice to either take part in an individual interview or focus group (also known as a ‘kitchen table’ session) or alternatively you can complete an online survey.
 The session will be informal and conversational, with a facilitator guiding the discussion.
 You will be asked a range of questions designed to understand your experiences with MFC’s services, exploring key barriers as well as any suggestions you may have for improvement.
 These questions will explore topics like accessibility, inclusivity, and any challenges you may have faced.

 The focus group session will last for approximately one hour.
 You will be invited to share your thoughts openly, but you are free to skip any questions that make you uncomfortable or if you do not want to answer.
-You may also choose to leave the session at any time without explanation.
+You may also choose to leave the session at any time without an explanation required.